-Press RETURN instead of GO when you have completed a field containing wild cards.
-By doing so, you can determine whether the wild cards match the file names you expected.
+By pressing RETURN instead of GO when you have completed a field containing wild cards, you can determine whether the wild cards are matching file names as you expect them to.
 This is particularly helpful when using the Delete command.